chrisnmorrison/openmastery/learn/java/fundamentals/string-examples.md

 }
 ```

-That's the simpliest way to work with Strings.
+That's the simplest way to work with Strings.
 Define a string, then (most likely) output it at some point.

 But, there's so much more you can do with Strings!
 For example, you can combine them.